 - Keep track of your ROI.
 Are you able to tap into the knowledge of the customer or your processes more effectively?
 Use community data to influence your marketing decisions (ie do something or not do something based on knowledge gained)

 7. Integrate with your help desk system

 Communities are typically built for and around the customer, in order to gain their trust and build on relationships.
-Since this typically includes customer service, it makes sense to keep your help desk system closely interconnected with the community.
+Since this typically includes customer service, it makes sense to keep your it help desk system closely interconnected with the community.

 Here are some of the questions to ask yourself:Can you use the community to help you deflect tickets from your help desk?
 Can this be measured?
 Can you insert discussions from the community into tickets?
 Can you separate helpful discussions from unhelpful ones?

 Simply having access to a community isn’t enough – especially if competitors get in on the action and also offer a similar platform.
 Where you can set yourself apart is how you use the knowledge of the customer and your content in support interactions.